-- 2.16.2.1.1.
-Submit to MDHHS applicable MDHHS reporting requirements in compliance with this Contract; - 2.16.2.1.2.
+2.16.2.1.1.
+Submit to MDHHS applicable MDHHS reporting requirements in compliance with this Contract;

+- 2.16.2.1.2.
 Submit to CMS applicable Medicare and any Medicaid reporting requirements in compliance with 42 C.F.R. §§ 422.516, § 423.514 and § 438 et seq. - 2.16.2.1.3.
 Submit to CMS all applicable ICO reporting requirements; - 2.16.2.1.4.
-Submit to CMS and MDHHS all required reports and data in accordance with the specifications, templates and time frames described in this Contract;
+Submit to CMS and MDHHS all required reports and data in accordance with the specifications, templates and time frames described in this Contract; - 2.16.2.1.5.

-- 2.16.2.1.5.
 Report HEDIS, HOS, and CAHPS data, as well as measures related to Long Term Supports and Services.
 HEDIS, HOS, and CAHPS measures will be reported consistent with Medicare requirements for HEDIS, plus additional Medicaid measures required by MDHHS.
 All existing Part D metrics will be collected as well.
 Such measures shall include a combined set of core measures that the ICO must report to CMS and MDHHS; - 2.16.2.1.5.1.
 The ICO must contract with an NCQA certified HEDIS vendor and undergo a full audit of its HEDIS reporting process. - 2.16.2.1.5.2.
 The ICO must directly contract with a NCQA certified CAHPS vendor and submit the data according to the specifications established by NCQA. - 2.16.2.1.6.
 Upon request, submit to CMS and MDHHS any internal reports that the ICO uses for internal management.
 Such reports shall include, but not be limited to, internal reports that analyze the medical/loss ratio, financial stability, or other areas where standard compliance reports indicate a problem in performance; - 2.16.2.1.7.
-Pursuant to 42 C.F.R. § 438.6(f)(2)(ii), comply with any reporting requirements on Provider Preventable Conditions in the form and frequency as may be specified by MDHHS; and - 2.16.2.1.8.
+Pursuant to 42 C.F.R. § 438.3(g), comply with any reporting requirements on Provider Preventable Conditions in the form and frequency as may be specified by MDHHS; and

+- 2.16.2.1.8.
 Provide to CMS and MDHHS, in a form and format approved by CMS and MDHHS and in accordance with the timeframes established by CMS and MDHHS, all reports, data or other information CMS and MDHHS determine are necessary for compliance with provisions of the Affordable Care Act of 2010, Subtitle F, Medicaid Prescription Drug Coverage, and applicable implementing regulations and interpretive guidance. - 2.16.2.1.9.
-Submit at the request of CMS or MDHHS additional ad hoc or periodic reports or analyses of data related to the Contract. - 2.16.3.
-Information Management and Information Systems - 2.16.3.1.
-General: the ICO shall:
+Submit at the request of CMS or MDHHS additional ad hoc or periodic reports or analyses of data related to the Contract. - 2.16.2.1.9.1.
+Data, documentation, or information the ICO submits to the State must be certified by either the ICO's Chief Executive Officer (CEO), Chief Financial Officer (CFO) or an individual who reports directly to the CEO or CFO with delegated authority to sign so the CEO or CFO is ultimately responsible for the certification.
+The certification must be submitted concurrently with the submission of data.